- Reference Number: HEY-918/2020

 None of the injection treatments have been tested on pregnant women and therefore should be used with caution in women of child bearing age.

-For some patients, the risks of treatment will outweigh the benefits and for others the eye may be too badly affected to make treatment worthwhile.
-Your doctor will discuss all the risks and benefits with you.
+For some patients the risks of treatment will outweigh the benefits and for others the eye may be too badly affected to make treatment worthwhile.

 How do I come prepared for injection treatment?